 Pete Ward has been a part of the Indianapolis Colts since a 1981 internship with the team’s public relations department.
 He graduated from the University or Virginia in 1982 and was then hired as the club’s administrative assistant.
 In March 1984 he was promoted to director of operations, and was named vice president in 1997.
 Ward was able to serve as the point-person on both the design and construction of Lucas Oil Stadium.
 He also served as the team’s liaison for Super Bowl XLVI.
 He was named chairman of Indiana University’s Melvin and Bren Simon Cancer Center in 2012.
 Ward also serves as a board member to the Indianapolis Symphony Orchestra, the Indiana Convention and Visitors Association, and the Indianapolis Chamber of Commerce.

 Daniel C. Appel Chairman & CEO, Gregory & Appel Insurance

-Teri Baker Prize Program and Event Coordinator, Indianapolis Zoological Society, Inc.
+Teri Baker Indianapolis Prize Program Manager, Indianapolis Zoological Society, Inc.

 Karen E. Burns Executive Vice President, Indianapolis Zoological Society, Inc.